-- Start dateOctober 1, 2017
+- Start dateOctober 1, 2016

 - Runtime60 months

 - ContactGeoffrey Schouten

-Most importantly, it also enables decarbonisation of existing fossil-based pathways.
-Decarbonisation can be achieved by replacing fossil-based energy carriers by renewable electricity-based ones.
-It implies that carbon built into the transport fuel or chemical product should be based on recycled carbon.
+Moreover, converting electrical energy into chemical energy enables decarbonisation (or actually recarbonisation) of existing fossil-based chemical production.
+This decarbonisation occurs when ‘waste’-carbon is built into a chemical product.
 A technology which uses renewable electricity as the energy source and CO₂ as the carbon source effectively closes the carbon cycle.

 The objective of this project is the evaluation of the tubular electrochemical catalyst concept (‘hollow fibers’, [ref 1]), system development and process evaluation of the hollow fiber as gas diffuser and working electrode (see also figure 1).

 Additionally, this project aims at improving the understanding of electrochemical conversion reactions on flat sheet gas diffusion electrodes.
 The main objectives are summarized as follows: